-A mirror facing the bed directly depletes your personal energy when you need it the most: at nighttime when your body does its repair work.
+A mirror facing the bed means a mirror that reflects your body while you are in bed.
+A mirror directly facing the bed depletes your personal energy when you need it the most: at nighttime when your body does its repair work.
 A mirror facing your bed is also said to bring the energy of the third party into your intimate relationship.

 If you have a piece of furniture that has a mirror built into it and you just cannot reposition it, look at creative solutions.
 If the mirror can be angled in different ways, then just angle the mirror so that it does not reflect the bed at night, and you are done!
 If the mirror is fixed, you will just have to play and be creative.
 Find what can help you the most, as well as look the best with your bedroom decor.

 This can be a beautiful flower arrangement (real or high-quality silk), a small stack of books with appropriate titles for the bedroom, or a free-standing piece of bedroom art covering the mirror.
 It is up to you to define what can cover the mirror the best way so that you do not see yourself in it at night.